 Top 5 Steps for an Effective Business Continuity and Disaster Recovery (BC/DR) plan:

-1. In order to succeed, it is important to begin with evaluating the risks and exposures of your business.
+- In order to succeed, it is important to begin with evaluating the risks and exposures of your business.
 This process involves identifying, assessing, evaluating and documenting the predominant areas of interest.
 Performing this task manually using spreadsheets, Word documents, SharePoint and the like, can be extremely time consuming, inefficient and fraught with issues related to data integrity, duplication, lack of access control and does not provide a holistic view.

-2. Once the relevant information has been captured and collated, the next step would be to determine the most likely threat areas, their criticality to the business and likely consequences of disruption.
+Using a good business continuity and disaster recovery solution would not only take care of these issues and significantly reduce the effort required, but also help centrally manage the entire BC/DR lifecycle in an integrated manner. - Once the relevant information has been captured and collated, the next step would be to determine the most likely threat areas, their criticality to the business and likely consequences of disruption.
 These findings would form the baseline of you BC/DR roadmap and can be used as the foundation for your enterprise business continuity and disaster recovery solution.

-3. The next steps cover Business Impact Analysis (BIA)
+- The next steps cover Business Impact Analysis (BIA)

-1. critical business processes and their interdependencies (both external and internal)
+In this phase we collect of information on: - critical business processes and their interdependencies (both external and internal)

-2. process workflows
+- process workflows

-3. critical personnel, skill sets, backups including primary and secondary contact information
+- critical personnel, skill sets, backups including primary and secondary contact information

-4. recovery assumptions, including Recovery Time Objectives (RTO), Recovery Point Objectives (RPO) and Mean Time to Recover (MTTR)
+- recovery assumptions, including Recovery Time Objectives (RTO), Recovery Point Objectives (RPO) and Mean Time to Recover (MTTR)

-5. future commitments that may impact recovery
+- future commitments that may impact recovery

-4. BC/DR plan development and strategy
+- BC/DR plan development and strategy

-• After capturing, collating and documenting the information the BIA should be signed off by Executives so that the task of creating an actionable BC/DR plan can commence.
+- After capturing, collating and documenting the information the BIA should be signed off by Executives so that the task of creating an actionable BC/DR plan can commence.

-• Developing department, division and site level plans and reviewing the plans with key stakeholders ensures accountability and support from the respected areas
+- Developing department, division and site level plans and reviewing the plans with key stakeholders ensures accountability and support from the respected areas

-• Validating that recovery times and assumptions are achievable and ensuring the plans are readily available and accessible to staff in a disaster is key.
+- Validating that recovery times and assumptions are achievable and ensuring the plans are readily available and accessible to staff in a disaster is key.

-• Once the plans have been developed and reviewed, it is recommended that the management team review and sign off on the plan.
+- Once the plans have been developed and reviewed, it is recommended that the management team review and sign off on the plan.

-5. Regular plan testing and maintenance
+- Regular plan testing and maintenance

-6. The final key element that determines whether your BC/DR plan fails or succeeds relies on periodic rigorous testing and regular maintenance.
+The final key element that determines whether your BC/DR plan fails or succeeds relies on periodic rigorous testing and regular maintenance.
 Performing simulations and table-top exercises to ensure that key stakeholders are comfortable with the recovery procedures and the lessons learned are critical to improving the outcomes.

 A good enterprise BC/DR solution would be immensely valuable in ensuring all the above steps as done successfully and efficiently.